epfl-ada/ada-2020-project-milestone-p3-p3_ada-elite/README.md

 Abstract
 A 150 word description of the project idea, goals, datasets used.
 What's the motivation behind your project?
 How do you propose to extend the analysis from the paper?
 What story would you like to tell, and why?

+The project goal is to show how google trends can improve the predictions of a model initialy based only on features monthly released.
+The idea is to point out how more recent datasets in time can be useful in better predicting near-future events; especially unusual events such as crisis.
+In our case, we will be focusing on Tourism in Switzerland.
+Our goal will be to show how google trends can sharpen our predictions in terms of arrivals at hotels in the country.
+We will first use official monthly released datas from the Federal Office of Statistics.
+We will then add Google Trends features to our model and see if these features could lead to a better enticipation of the covid 19 crisis.

 Research Questions